AlexanderRasmusson/DE22_Devops_Alexander_R/README.md

 * Edits made:
    - Changed language in strings in handlers.go and handlers_test.go
    - Added workflows for testing the application + creating and publishing Docker image on merges with main
-   - Edited workflows to include test on pull request, push on branch with prefix "dev"
+   - Edited workflows to include test on pull request, push on branch with prefix "dev", publishing image only if a particular tag is used

 # nackademin-helloworld